danaiamirali/fact-or-not/README.md

-# Fox Or Not
+# Fact Or Not
-A tool for fact-checking livestream or async video or text data.
+A tool for applying credibility analysis with LLMs.